 Ever received an email that didn’t seem quite right, littered with errors, low-res images, or a suspicious looking sender email address?
 Chances are that this was an email phishing attempt.

-Email phishing is where a scammer creates emails that (often poorly) mimic a real company and sends these bogus emails out en masse.
+Email phishing – otherwise known as barrel phishing, because it’s so easy to do – is where a scammer creates emails that (often poorly) mimic a real company and sends these bogus emails out en masse.
 The aim of this game is to exploit the recipients’ trust in well-known brands and organisations, encouraging them to click malicious links because they couldn’t imagine any harm.

 This is often a numbers game; hackers will send out thousands of emails, casting a wide net in an effort to catch the most prey.